iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/hugo-static-site-github-azure-devops.md

 ## Setting up the Release to deploy to GitHub Pages

+### Adding the GitHub Pages Publish Extension

+If you don't already have the extension installed to your Azure DevOps, you can do that [here](https://marketplace.visualstudio.com/items?itemName=AccidentalFish.githubpages-publish).
+Just click the "Get it free" button and go through the steps to install it.

+### Creating a new Release

 In the Azure DevOps project, we'll clink on "Releases", then the "New" button, then "New release pipeline" from the dropdown.
 That will bring us to the "New release pipeline" page.

 ![New Release Pipeline Page](/images/posts/hugo-static-site-github-azure-devops/new-release-page.png)